By Kathleen Roberts

 6. Turner & Hooch: When Hooch, a drooling, destructive Dogue de Bordeaux, invades the home of detective Scott Turner as the only witness to a murder,you can't help but be drawn in.
 Add a love story on the side and you can't help but have an amazing ending.

 7. Beethoven: This lovable, slobbering, colossal canine gets dognapped for animal testing.
 His heartbroken family is determined to find him--even Dad, who wanted to get rid of him to begin with.

 8. Benji: This classic movie about a lovable stray who is cared for by some neighborhood children whose father won't allow them to have a dog.
 When the children are kidnapped, Benji takes on the mission of rescuing them--even though he can't get any humans to understand him.
 A real tear-jerker, this is another must have for your movie collection.

 9. Best in Show: In this comic view of the world of dog shows, you'll find the obsessive owners hysterical and the beautiful dogs irresistible.
 Not your typical dog movie, you will find this documentary-style film just the thing to lift your mood.

-10. Lassie Come Home: This timeless classic is a movie everyone should see.
+10. Lassie Come Home: Our last movie in our top 10 dog movies is a timeless classic and a movie everyone should see.
 Your heart will swell as you follow the story of a dog who's undying love for her boy takes her though perilous encounters to get back home.
 Lassie is the hero of dog trainer Cesar Millan.
 She'll be your hero, too.